mathieulh/DTP-T1000-Pre-IPL-dumper/README.md

 How to:

-Install the 5.00 or higher hardward tool update OR perform a system init on your device (hold the system init button while pressing the power button and wait)

 Extract the archive on your DTP-T1000/DEM-1000 (using /tmp is preferable due to the extra space available on this partition)